 Dock is a pioneer in the decentralized identity space.
 Since 2017, our expert team has been building cutting-edge Verifiable Credentials and technology.
 We created this comprehensive guide on Verifiable Credentials to explain what they are, how they work, and why it's important for organizations and individuals.

-There is an increasingly global problem of physical and digital credentials such as driver's licenses and university degrees being forged.
+- There is an increasingly global problem of physical and digital credentials being forged.
 It is a slow, time-consuming, and expensive process for organizations to verify the authenticity of credentials.

 Organizations use physical credentials like employee badges, certifications, and passports to identify people and verify claims about them like being old enough to go to a nightclub or graduating with a degree.
 But of course, physical credentials have their drawbacks.

 Did you know that: